Trashcat-Robotics/antweight-documentation/reqs/README.md

 We have specific fields for this project.
 All `.doorstop.yml` files not following the project standard will be rectified when the `build` script is called.

+NOTE: The `./build` script must ALWAYS be called after using `doorstep create`, otherwise `doorstop add` will create requirements in the wrong format.

 Output after `./build`:

 ```yaml